hurmpf/hurmpf-webapp-template/README.md

 - manifest can be dynamic (eg. PHP) or built with app (eg. Gulp)
 - broadcast messages when downloading update
 - no external dependency
+- demo files includes a fallback to application cache if the browser does not support any required function

 ## How to use it